adamvenord17/stock-trading-dashboard/README.md

 # Stock Trading Dashboard
 Stock Trading Dashboard is a simple front end dashboard for the free stock trading platform [Robinhood](https://robinhood.com/referral/benjamc331/).
+Users can buy, sell, and research stocks, all for no charge.
 You're presented with your autorefreshing portfolio after logging in: (more [screenshots here](http://imgur.com/a/qkhhb).)
 ![image](http://imgur.com/D7cGygL.png)

 ## DISCLAIMER